Arizona State Route 24: Freeway origins

 The first mention of a controlled-access highway facility in the Gateway Freeway area occurred in 2003, when the Maricopa Association of Governments (MAG)'s Southeast Maricopa/Northern Pinal County Area Transportation Study identified a freeway starting at Route 202, passing by the Williams Gateway Airport (now Phoenix-Mesa Gateway Airport), and extending east into Pinal County, having its eastern terminus at Route 60.
-This new freeway was listed as a "potential new regional facility" that would benefit from right-of-way protection.
+This new freeway was listed as one of 5 "potential new regional facility (facilities)" that would benefit from right-of-way protection.
 That same year, the Williams Gateway corridor was identified as a new corridor in Maricopa County's Regional Transportation Plan, with construction for the segment within the county planned in the 2016–2020 timeframe.
 However, the implementation of the plan was based on the assumption that the ½¢ sales tax dedicated to transportation would be extended past its expiration at the end of 2005.

 In November 2004, voters in Maricopa County approved Proposition 400, an extension to the existing sales tax funding transportation improvements.
 A portion of those funds are earmarked toward improvements of the county's regional freeway system, which experiences significant volumes of traffic in parts of the Phoenix Metropolitan Area.
 These improvements are made either through expansion of existing freeways, or the development of new freeway corridors.
 The Maricopa County portion of the Williams Gateway corridor, as a part of the county's Regional Transportation Plan, was included in the list of projects to be funded with the sales tax.

-In 2006, MAG identified a preferred alignment for Route 802 within Maricopa County.
+In 2006, the Pinal County Corridors Definition Study took place, further finalizing various freeways in Pinal County, per the request of the state legislature.
+Of the five freeway corridors identified, the list was trimmed down to three.
+Funding was also set aside for the environmental studies for these three freeways.
+Using said funding, MAG identified a preferred alignment for Route 802 within Maricopa County.
 The alignment travels southeast from Route 202, between the airport and the former General Motors Desert Proving Grounds, until it turns to the east at Frye Road, continuing eastward to the Pinal County line.

-In response to a projected budget shortfall of $6.6 billion brought on by the Great Recession, MAG voted to modify its Regional Transportation Plan by suspend funding to numerous projects during a meeting on October 28, 2009.
+In response to a projected budget shortfall of $6.6 billion brought on by the Great Recession, MAG voted to modify its Regional Transportation Plan by suspending funding to numerous projects during a meeting on October 28, 2009.
 The Williams Gateway Freeway was among the projects affected, since the construction of most of the Maricopa County portion of the route—the alignment between Ellsworth Road and Meridian Road—was deferred to 2026 or later.
 An interim roadway between the Santan Freeway and Ellsworth Road would still be constructed in the 2016–2020 time period.

+In a 2012 map from the unrelated Interstate 11 project, the entirety of the Phoenix Freeway System was shown, including the three unbuilt Pinal County freeways, including the Gateway Freeway, shown as "Future Corridors".